4 Days of Intensive Training on UX Methods, Metrics and Measurement

 Bootcamp Course Schedule (subject to change)

-The UX Measurement Bootcamp will involve mornings with interactive lectures, visuals, witty jokes, and practice exercise.
-Afternoons will involve more hands-on workshops focusing on more detailed topics.
+The UX Measurement Bootcamp includes interactive lectures, visuals, witty jokes, and practice exercises, along with hands-on workshops focusing on more detailed topics.
 Schedules and topics may change based on participants’ backgrounds and current needs.

 A 100 year history of usability in pictures, people and events followed by a discussion of how usability is defined and measured across dozens of organizations.
-We will review common methods for measuring usability.
+We will review common methods for measuring usability and user experiences.
 This will follow Chapters 1-2 in Quantifying the User Experience.

 |Top Tasks Analysis